Blosc/blogsite/posts/blosc2-new-concatenate.rst

 The `blosc2.concatenate` function is pretty straightforward.
 You give it a list of the arrays you want to join together.
 You can also tell it which way to join them using the axis parameter (like joining them end-to-end or side-by-side).

 A really handy feature is that you can use urlpath and mode to save the combined array directly to a file.
 This is great when you're working with huge datasets because you don't have to load everything into memory at once.
-What you get back is a brand new Blosc2 NDArray with all your data combined.
+What you get back is a brand new, persistent Blosc2 NDArray with all your data combined.

 Aligned versus Non-Aligned Concatenation
 ----------------------------------------

 Blosc2's concatenate function is smart.
 It processes your data in small pieces (chunks).
 This means it can join very large arrays stored on your disk without using up all your computer's memory.
 Even better, if the arrays you're joining have sizes that are exact multiples of Blosc2's chunk size, the process is much faster.
 Why?
-Because Blosc2 can avoid a lot of extra work like moving uncompressed data around in memory, or decompressing and re-compressing it.
+Because Blosc2 can avoid a lot of extra work like decompressing and re-compressing it.

 Let's look at some pictures to see what "aligned" and "unaligned" concatenation means.
 "Aligned" is when your array sizes match up nicely with the chunk sizes.
 "Unaligned" is when they don't.